secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/index.html.md

 ## Working with Marketing Operations

-### MktgOps Motto: If it isn't an Issue, it isn't OUR issue.
+### Our Motto: If it isn't an Issue, it isn't OUR issue.

-### MktgOps Issues
+### Use of Issues
 The MktgOps team works from issues and issue boards.
 If you are needing our assistance with any project, please open an issue and use the ~MktgOps::0 - To Be Triaged label anywhere within the GitLab repo.
+Prior to opening a new issue, feel free to reach out to your business partner to see if there is already a related issue that you can add your comments to.

 With [Agile Delivery](https://about.gitlab.com/solutions/agile-delivery/) being one of the solutions that GitLab (as a product) addresses, the Marketing Operations team aims to follow many of the agile methodologies.
 To help us in that effort, please create any Marketing Operations issues in the following format.